aljawaid/ContentCleaner/README.md

 ## Features

-- Show a detailed database summary
+- Show a detailed database summary of your application
   - Display extra tables which are created by plugins
   - Delete extra tables directly from the database
   - Easily identify plugin ownership of each extra table